Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 [TBD]

-Please note that only Development environments are not protected by a deployment rule stating that the repo owners (team based) should approve deployment to a specific environment.
+Please note that only Development environments are not protected by a deployment rule stating that the repo owners (currently team based) should approve deployment to a specific environment.

 ## Best practice on test of infrastructure as code